Borrell urges EU to crack down on imports of Indian fuels made with Russian oil -FT | Headlines

 Borrell urges EU to crack down on imports of Indian fuels made with Russian oil -FT

-The European Union should crack down on India reselling Russian oil into Europe as refined fuels including diesel, the EU's high representative for foreign policy, Josep Borrell, said in an interview with the Financial Times.
+The European Union should crack down on India reselling Russian oil into Europe as refined fuel, including diesel, EU foreign policy chief Josep Borrell said in an interview with the Financial Times published on Tuesday.
 India has emerged in the past year as a top buyer of Russian oil following Moscow's invasion of Ukraine on Feb.
 24, 2022.

-The European Union should crack down on India reselling Russian oil into Europe as refined fuels including diesel, the EU's high representative for foreign policy, Josep Borrell, said in an interview with the Financial Times.
+The European Union should crack down on India reselling Russian oil into Europe as refined fuel, including diesel, EU foreign policy chief Josep Borrell said in an interview with the Financial Times published on Tuesday.

 India has emerged in the past year as a top buyer of Russian oil following Moscow's invasion of Ukraine on Feb.
 24, 2022.
 Access to cheap Russian crude has boosted output and profits at Indian refineries, enabling them to export refined products competitively to Europe and take a bigger market share.
-Borrell will raise the issue with India's foreign minister, S Jaishankar, when they meet on Tuesday, he told the newspaper.
+Borrell told the newspaper he would raise the issue with India's foreign minister, Subrahmanyam Jaishankar, at a meeting in Brussels on Tuesday.

 "If diesel or gasoline is entering Europe ... coming from India and being produced with Russian oil, that is certainly a circumvention of sanctions and member states have to take measures," the EU's chief diplomat said.
 "That India buys Russian oil, it's normal...
 But if they use that in order to be a centre where Russian oil is being refined and by-products are being sold to us... we have to act," Borrell said.